-While it may seem contrary to many, it’s also an excellent way to have an unbiased third party to help you safely and calmly, negotiate the details of the end of your relationship.
+While it may seem contrary to many, it’s also an excellent way to have an unbiased third party to help you safely and calmly negotiate the details of the end of your relationship.

 Emotions are high, people are hurting, and they might not be thinking of needs over wants.

-Or they simply are so weighed down that they cannot think clearly about why they really need to walk away from the relationship.
+Or they simply are so weighed down that they cannot think clearly about why they need to walk away from the relationship.

 How Couples Therapy Help In Ending Relationships Rightly

-This is where couples therapy comes in.
-Therapists are an unbiased third party who can calmly, and in a mutually supportive manner, help guide couples through the next steps.
+Therapists are unbiased third parties who can calmly and in a mutually supportive manner help guide couples through the next steps.

-They can clear the way of personal attacks and high emotions, and really help each person hear what the other is trying to say.
+They can clear the way of personal attacks and high emotions, and help each person hear what the other is trying to say.

-But a couple’s therapist can summarize your thoughts and feelings so you can clearly state what is important for you.
+But a couple’s therapist can summarize your thoughts and feelings so you can clearly state what is important to you.

 Once communication from each person is clarified, the couple’s therapist can better understand the needs that each person feels they must walk away with.

 Issues When Ending a Relationship

-There are some major issues that need to be resolved when a relationship ends.
-Some things are easier than others.
+Some major issues need to be resolved when a relationship ends.

-A rule of thumb is typically, the person who has decided to end the relationship is the one who moves.
+A rule of thumb is typical, the person who has decided to end the relationship is the one who moves.

 Who will have primary custody and needs the home to not disrupt the children’s lives?

-Helping each person to be honest about their needs and abilities helps to have a productive conversation about what works best for everyone, especially in the children’s best interest.
+Helping each person be honest about their needs and abilities helps to have a productive conversation about what works best for everyone, especially in the children’s best interest.

 Two other tricky issues can be the division of finances, as well as who gets custody of the family pet(s).

 Is this another case of shared custody?
 Or does it make more sense for one of you to have them?

 Thinking about trying couples therapy?

 However, making these decisions can be extremely difficult without an unbiased third party to help foster a productive and fair conversation between each person.

-It can help you both work your way through the process in as collaborative a way as possible.
+It can help you both work your way through the process as collaboratively as possible.

 This article was originally posted here.